-Automobile Policy: Students WILL NOT BE PERMITTED to use a car while enrolled in the Governor's School for Scientific Models and Data Analysis.
+Automobile Policy: Students WILL NOT BE PERMITTED to use a car while enrolled in the Governor's School in Integration of Biological & Statistical Sciences.
 NO CARS WILL BE ALLOWED ON CAMPUS AT ANY TIME FOR ANY REASON!
-There will be no need for an automobile because all activities on campus are within walking distance of the dormitory, and the Governor's School provides transportation for offsite field trips and recreational activities.
+There will be no need for an automobile because all activities on campus are within walking distance of the dormitory, and the Governor's School provides transportation for off-site field trips and recreational activities.

 Telephones: Each dormitory room has voice/internet protocol phone.
 However, no long distances phone calls can be made on these phones, but students may make long distance calls on a collect basis, or through use of a long-distance telephone calling card.
 On-campus numbers (439-numbers) are accessed by dialing 9 and the last four digits.
 To make local calls to off campus phones, first dial 8, wait for a dial tone, and then dial the number.
 For room to room, dial 3 then the four digit number for that room.
-For operator assisted long distance calls, dial 8, wait for a dial tone, dial 0 + area code + number; the operator will answer.
+For operator assisted long distance calls, dial 8, wait for a dial tone, dial 0 + area = code + number; the operator will answer.
 Students cannot accept collect calls.
 As a courtesy to their roommates, students should limit phone calls to fifteen minutes and not receive or make calls after midnight.

-Cell Phones: Students participating in the Governor's School for Scientific Models and Data Analysis MAY BRING CELL PHONES: For use during free time and on Family Day ONLY.
+Cell Phones: Students participating in the Governor's School in Integration of Biological & Statistical Sciences.
+MAY BRING CELL PHONES: For use during free time and on Family Day ONLY.
 Cell phones are prohibited in class, during class related activities such as field trips and other related Governor's School activities, or walking to and from class, from the dormitory to the D.P.
 Culp Center, etc.